 - 1. Promote the Access Melbourne scheme as the University's primary special entry scheme for undergraduate applicants.
 There are several categories available to applicants, including residents from a rural or isolated area and disadvantaged financial background.
 In 2019, over a third of the domestic undergraduate commencing cohort came through the Access Melbourne scheme. - 2.
 Provide a special entry scheme for graduate coursework students (similar to the Access Melbourne scheme). - 3.
 Offer a comprehensive scholarships program that supports a number of equity groups and offers a range of undergraduate and graduate scholarships to commencing students including: the Melbourne Access Scholarship, Indigenous Student Scholarships, Humanitarian Access Scholarships, Hansen Scholarship Program and other equity-based course scholarships.
-Further information on the Melbourne Scholarships Program can be found here. - Provide a range of targeted equity focused outreach activities, events and programs for prospective undergraduate students and their families studying in secondary schools across metropolitan Melbourne, regional Victoria and interstate Australia.
-Further information on our prospective student programs can be found here. - 5.
+Further information on the Melbourne Scholarships Program can be found here. - 4.
 Support all current and prospective Aboriginal and Torres Strait Islander students in our Melbourne programs through the Murrup Barak Melbourne Institute for Indigenous Development to ensure our Indigenous student community have every opportunity for success in their studies.
 The University is committed to the goal of achieving population parity in the enrolment of indigenous students.
-The participation rate has been steadily improving from 0.7% to 1.1% over the last five years. - 6.
-Maintain and promote the four-year undergraduate Bachelor of Arts (Extended) and Bachelor of Science (Extended) programs that provide a specific pathway for Indigenous Australians who have not obtained the results for direct entry. - 7.
-Offer a series of targeted study discipline programs for prospective Indigenous students that include: Indigenous Leadership, Excellence and Achievement Program (I-LEAP)Residential Indigenous Science Experience (RISE) - 8.
-Implement the signature projects outlined in the University's Reconciliation Action Plan, 2018-2022 (RAP) that will have a transformative impact and signals our intention to invest in reconciliation at a deeper level.
+The participation rate has been steadily improving from 0.7% to 1.1% over the last five years. - 5.
+Maintain and promote the four-year undergraduate Bachelor of Arts (Extended) and Bachelor of Science (Extended) programs that provide a specific pathway for Indigenous Australians who have not obtained the results for direct entry. - Offer a series of targeted study discipline programs for prospective Indigenous students that include: Indigenous Leadership, Excellence and Achievement Program (I- LEAP) Residential Indigenous Science Experience (RISE) - Implement the signature projects outlined in the University's Reconciliation Action Plan, 2018-2022 (RAP) that will have a transformative impact and signals our intention to invest in reconciliation at a deeper level.